Design tools

 Same screenshot in Lunacy

-Earlier, the update of screenshots took us a couple of days: we had to retake them, upload to the repository, and update the image links.
-Now it is a matter of minutes.
+Earlier, the update of screenshots took us a couple of days: we had to retake them, upload them to the repository, and update the image links.
+Now, it is a matter of minutes.

-Also, we’re going to use linked design on our company landing pages.
+Also, we will use linked design on our company landing pages.

 Bright sides

-From the standpoint of graphic designers, their workflow hasn’t changed at all.
+From the standpoint of graphic designers, their workflow hasn’t changed.

-As for web developers, it has become only a bit more complicated when they create a new page from scratch.
-Also, they should pay a bit more attention when handling layer styles.
-In all the other aspects, everything remained the same, except for the fact that graphic designers no longer disturb them for the things that they can easily do themselves.
+Web developers find it only slightly more complicated to create a new page from scratch.
+They should also pay more attention to handling layer styles.
+In all other aspects, everything has remained the same, except for the fact that graphic designers no longer disturb them for things that they can easily do themselves.

 We reduced the time to fix cosmetic issues from 3-33 days to minutes.